-We live in an extraordinary time of rising global wealth and the things that greater wealth buys access to—like communications, health, and travel.
-Our nature being what it is, “nobody’s happy.”
+We live in a time of rising wealth and the things that greater wealth buys access to—like communications, health, and travel.
+Yet we get distracted by the noise and, ur nature being what it is, “nobody’s happy.”

 I think about how much I wish I could learn about the day to day lives of my own older family members or ancestors—imagining what they would have blogged about life in a war or on the farm or coming here in the first place.
 We generally don’t have any of that, and given the platforms we have today, it feels right that we should make an effort to write in public.

-I believe in “writing in public” is also worthwhile as a way to think aloud and share perspective and experience.
-Of course, there’s a lot that gets left unspoken in public.
+I think “writing in public” is also worthwhile as a way to think aloud and share perspective and experience.
+There’s a lot that gets left unspoken in public.
 That’s as it should be.
-But I also think that before most substantive conversations happen in private, things first have to be thought through and brought out a bit as a jumping off point.
-In my own small way, that’s what I’m trying to do here.
-If public writing isn’t animating private conversation, I’m not sure there’s a point.
+But I also think that before most substantive conversations happen in private, things first have to be thought through and brought out a bit and that even informal public writing can serve as a jumping off point for that.
+That’s also what I’m trying to do here.